-If you are part of a team, you can create clusters or any other resources in
+If you are a team member of another account, you can create clusters or any

 name= keyword argument.

-For example, to create a cluster in your team account:
+For example, to create a cluster in the other account:

 import coiled cluster = coiled.Cluster(n_workers=10, account="my-team-account-name")

-Or, to create a software environment in your team account:
+Or, to create a software environment in the other account:

 import coiled coiled.create_software_environment( name="my-team-account-name/my-pip-env", pip=["dask[complete]", "xarray==0.15.1", "numba"], )